Huelet/docs/docs/Users/verified.md

 ## Notability Verification Badge

-* This verification is for people who have notability, 60k or more followers on Huelet.
+* This verification is for people or companies who have notability, 60k or more followers on Huelet.
 Or 60k or more followers on other platforms (Youtube, instacram etc.)
-* For people associated with the company to qualify for Notability Verification they must have 1000 or more followers on either Huelet or other platforms.
+* For people associated with a company to qualify for Notability Verification they must have 1000 or more followers on either Huelet or other platforms.
 ---

 ## Human Verification Badge